JoyfulReaper/MissionControl/README.md

 | Agent | `GET /api/snapshot` | Latest sanitized node snapshot; returns 503 until one is stored. |
 | GitActivity | `GET /api/github/activity` | Recent allowed activity; requires `X-Mission-Control-Key`. |

 Gateway, Archive, and GitActivity expose `GET /health/live` and `GET /health/ready`.
-Readiness includes their RabbitMQ status and, for SQLite consumers, database health.
+Gateway readiness verifies that the configured JetStream stream is available.
+Archive and GitActivity readiness additionally verifies that their durable NATS consumer is running and their SQLite database is healthy.
 Agent exposes `GET /health/live`.
 Dashboard pages are cookie-authenticated and redirect anonymous users to `/login`.

 Dashboard pages (`/`, `/events`, `/events/{eventId}`, `/services`,
 `/gitactivity`, `/login`, and `/logout`) use normal cookie authentication.
 The Dashboard Mobile API uses